hadri96/Github_setup/Github_tutorial.md

 To work with others, you're going to have to create **branches**.
 These branches are like parallel universes 🌌 that you can create and that contain a specific version of your project.

+#### ⚠️ Why you should never work on the main/master branch when collaborating with others! ⚠️

+The main/master branch should always be considered the "production" version of your code - the stable, working version that everyone can rely on.
+Here's why you should never work directly on it:

+1. **Risk of breaking the code**: If you make changes directly on main and something goes wrong, you could break the code for everyone else
+2. **Loss of code review**: Working on main bypasses the pull request process, which means your code isn't reviewed by others
+3. **Difficulty tracking changes**: When multiple people work directly on main, it becomes hard to track who made what changes and why
+4. **No easy rollback**: If something goes wrong, it's much harder to undo changes when they're made directly on main

+Always create a new branch for your work, even if you're working alone.
+This keeps your main branch clean and stable! 🛡️

 #### Creating a branch 🌿

 To create a new branch and go on it, use the following command: